cyberbotics/webots-doc/guide/web-scene.md

 `X3DOM` is supported in recent versions of Firefox, Chrome, Edge, Internet Explorer and Safari on Mac OS X (see details on the [X3DOM website](http://www.x3dom.org)).
+In case of related issues, make sure that `WebGL` is enabled in your Web browser settings.

 **Note**:
 The Chrome browser cannot open local files using the file protocol by default,